EDUCATION

 NHS APPOINTMENT

-She was appointed as a Consultant Plastic Surgeon with a subspecialty interest in Head and Neck reconstruction and Facial Palsy reanimation at the Norfolk and Norwich University Hospital in 2016- one of the largest volume Head and Neck Reconstructive Units in the UK.
-Once there, she established the Facial Palsy Multidisciplinary patient pathway and set up combined multidisciplinary facial palsy clinics to improve her patients’ experience.
+She was appointed as a Consultant Plastic Surgeon in 2016 with a subspecialty interest in head and neck microsurgical reconstruction and paediatric plastic surgery in one of the busiest units in the UK.
+Once there, she established and now leads a dedicated regional tertiary referral service for facial palsy patients.

 OTHER ROLES AND RESPONSIBILITIES

-She is a member of the British Association of Plastic Surgeons (BAPRAS), the British Association of Aesthetic Surgeons (BAAPS), and the American Society of Plastic Surgeons (ASPS), and has private practices in London and Essex.
+In addition to being a member of BAPRAS, she is also a member of the British Association of Aesthetic Surgeons (BAAPS), and an international member of the American Society of Plastic Surgeons (ASPS).

 web design by fluffyegg.